Pradumnasaraf/DevOps/docs/kubernetes/commands.md

 kubectl create namespace dev
 ```

-- To do a dry nun and get the output as Yaml
+- To do a dry run and get the output as YAML

 ```bash
 kubectl create namespace test-name --dry-run=client -oyaml